Icinga/icingaweb2/doc/02-Installation.md

 If your desired browser and its version is showing up in green when visiting the respective link, it's probably okay to use it for Icinga Web 2.

+> **Note for Internet Explorer users**
+>
+> Support for Internet Explorer will be completely dropped with version 2.11

 ## Installing Icinga Web 2 from Package <a id="installing-from-package"></a>

 Official repositories ([support matrix](https://icinga.com/subscription/support-details/)):